stanford-marlowe/docs.marlowe.stanford.edu/docs/faq.md

 ```

 The `gcc/64` module essentially reloads the network fabric libraries and forces them to be loaded in the correct order.
 It is recommended to load it after [NVHPC](./modules/nvhpc.md).

+### My job keeps stopping after 15 minutes.

+Any jobs in the `preempt` queue can be preempted within 15 minutes if a job in a higher priority partition (`batch` or `hero`) requests the node that the `preempt` job is running on.